 The Six Foot Track trek with Peak Potentials Adventures was an experience that I am proud and pleased to have had and I am looking forward to experiencing more of the same with Darren and Shane.
-Hopefully the rest of team are thinking of more treks as they were a great group to be with!
+Hopefully, the rest of the team are thinking of more treks as they were a great group to be with!

 Shane and Darren are a pleasure to deal with and truly experts in their field with attention to detail, safety and service second to none.

 The Six Foot Track trek is both fun and challenging over two days with plenty of food to keep the energy up and comfortable overnight accommodation.

 Great bunch of people and enjoyment was had by all.
 I would highly recommend this adventure.

 Luke MansellSix Foot Track - New South Wales

 I was asked to write a testimonial about the 2015 Everest Base Camp Anzac trek, which I am more than happy to do.
 The trek itself to Everest Base Camp for me was the toughest and most rewarding thing I have ever done, and I enjoyed every minute of it.
 I can say it was made possible because of both Shane Pophfer and Darren Wise from Peak Potential Adventures.

 On the trek itself, we had Shane as our lead Australian guide and he was always there to encourage people and to keep pushing on and for me, this was a great help as Shane has a way of getting the best out of people.